linuxha/Humbug/README.md

 CoCo version (which I hope is intact) I hope to build a working Humbug ROM for the 6800, 6802 & 6801.

 Right now this is just a mess of files.
-It won't compile yet.
+It now assembles but is a mess.
+I've had to resort to abusing all the memory I can use as I whittle away at the wayward RAM usage.
+I also need to keep an eye on any code that is unintentionally being self modifiying code. .

 # History

+March 19, 2024

+Code assembles and some functions work.
+The code is still questionable at this time.

 Started March 9, 2024